rohzb/hzb-mk-image/README.md

 # Helper scripts to pull images from the hard drives

+## Installation

+Use helper script to run the installation: `bash -e install-scripts.sh`

 ## Image backup workflow

 1. Boot from a memory stick